springload/Wrangler.py/README.md

 wrangler build content www
 ```

-Serve your site via an engine of your choice, or the handy built-in server:
+Serve your site via an engine of your choice, or the handy built-in server at `http://127.0.0.1:8000/`:

 ```
 wrangler serve www
 ```

 Want to watch your content and templates for changes and automatically re-build them?
-Easy, just call `watch`.
+There's an app for that.
 The watch task takes all the same options as `build`.

 ```
 wrangler watch content www
 ```

-# Okay, that works, but how?
+# Okay, that works, what now?

-## Files
+## Wrangler's file structure

 Wrangler follows a pretty simple filesystem convention: